The following contamination management tools and resources, listed in order of their application to the remediation process, should be used to

-Many of the following resources are published by Alberta Environment and Parks (AEP).
+Many of these tools and resources have been developed by Alberta Environment and Parks (AEP).

 Contaminated Sites Policy Framework

-AEP’s Contaminated Sites Policy Framework provides a foundation for developing provincial guidelines for remediation and contaminated site management, and sets out the following principles of contaminant management:
+The Contaminated Sites Policy Framework provides an overview of the provincial legislation for remediation and contaminated site management in Alberta.
+It sets out the following principles of contaminant management:

 Alberta Tier 1 and Tier 2 Soil and Groundwater Remediation Guidelines

-AEP’s Alberta Tier 1 Soil and Groundwater Remediation Guidelines contains generic guidelines for remediating contamination on cultivated, residential, commercial, and industrial land.
+The Alberta Tier 1 Soil and Groundwater Remediation Guidelines contains general guidelines for remediating contamination on cultivated, residential, commercial, and industrial land.
 AEP’s Alberta Tier 2 Soil and Groundwater Remediation Guidelines describes how to modify the Tier 1 guidelines using site-specific information.